michael-jones253/Hello-Hadoop-netbeans-OS-X/README.md

 In the situation where the source files are going out on a single network connection one might wonder if anything can be gained from a concurrent file upload.
 However theoretically there is something to be gained, because some TCP file transfer protocols achieve speed by splitting files over multiple socket connections.
 So in the situation where we have multiple HTTP connections (one for each file), then we are achieving something similar.

 The reason why multiple connections can be faster than one is because multiple connections achieve a quicker aggregate ramp up time during the TCP "slow start".
 On a good connection the gains are limited, because there will be only one ramp up at the start.
 However, across the internet under congestion slow starts may occur repeatedly during the duration of a connection.
 Another reason is that if some packet loss occurs, it is possible that the loss might only hit one connection in which case only one connection is throttled from the TCP congestion control.

+The unit test for the above is in src/test/java/com/michaeljones/hellohadoop/restclient/HadoopHdfsRestClientTest.java.

+The following excerpt is from /Users/michaeljones/NetBeansProjects/HelloHadoopWorldMaven/src/main/java/com/michaeljones/hellohadoop/restclient/HadoopHdfsRestClient.java

 <pre><code>
     public void ParallelUpload(List<Pair<String, String>> remoteLocalPairs) {